Digital-Masterpiece/www.digital-masterpiece.com/content/about.md

 # About Digital Masterpiece

-We are a remote Web Development company in the United States that specializes in custom website and web application development.
+We are a development company based in the United States that specializes in creating and maintaining completely custom websites and web applications.

 {{< services-buttons >}}